-- f.
-The applicant (or a consortium member if the application is made by a consortium) must be based in Indonesia. - g.
-The applicant or the lead party substantially works with the most marginalised and discriminated groups in society (particularly those of the Voice target groups) to build their capacity to lobby or advocate for their interests or to have their voices heard.
-For organisations with broader objectives it is also possible to demonstrate this on the grounds of the organisation's track record. - h.
-The applicant (and all co-applicants, if the application is made in consortium) is an organisation which has core values similar to the objectives of Voice, being the equal treatment and equal rights of every human beings, particularly regardless of gender identity, race, colour of skin, nationality or ethnicity, religious belief, disability, sexual orientation, social class, and age. - i.
+- of every human beings, particularly regardless of gender identity, ethnicity, religious belief, disability, sexual orientation, social class and age. - i.
 The applicant, lead applicant and/or co-applicant is not a (Consortium or Alliance) Partner of the Netherlands Ministry of Foreign Trade and Development Cooperation Strategic Partnership within the policy framework of "Dialogue and Dissent". - j.
-The applicant (or lead applicant in consortia) must demonstrate that, as of 1 January 2018, the total annual income of applicant organisation is maximum EUR 500,000 or approx. IDR 7,000,000,000. - k.
-For Influencing Grant and Sudden Opportunity Grant, the applicant must demonstrate that, as of 1 January 2018, grants awarded from Voice derive no more than 50% of the total annual income of the applicant organisation.
+With exception of Empowerment Grants and Innovate and Learn, for Influencing and Sudden Opportunity Grants the applicant must demonstrate that, as of 1 January 2018, grants awarded from Voice derive no more than 50% of the total annual income of the applicant organisation.
 The applicant can demonstrate this is the case on the basis of income over 2016-2017 and/or awards and grants it has secured for future years.
-If the case of a consortium, annual income of all members may be combined.
+In the case of a consortium, annual income of all members may be combined.
 This means, for example, if the lead organisation derives more than 50% of its annual income from Voice, the annual income from other consortium members may be included.
-How to calculate the 50%:
+How to calculate 50%: